scholzj/rhte-prague-2018/README.md

 **Because the demo is on a developer laptop, it's not possible to show this.**

+## Scaling up Kafka

+It's now time to scale up our cluster: We just have to change the `replicas` field in the desired resource to the number of brokers we want.

+    oc edit kafka my-kafka
+    # change spec.kafka.replicas to 3

+Having made changes which require containers to be started or restarted we can watch as the operator deletes the pods and the statefulset creates new ones:

+    oc get pods -w

 ## Adding the Entity Operator

 Having set up a Kafka cluster we are ultimately going to want to use it to send and receive messages.